 SEM applies security elements at just about every level to include the OS.
 Since the product is deployed as a virtual appliance, several security measures are applied at the OS level to include:

 - A Debian Linux core operating system with all unnecessary ports, protocols, processes and services/daemons disabled.

-- Operating system and application maintenance is performed regularly with LEM upgrades, for both security and stability updates.
+- Operating system and application maintenance is performed regularly with SEM upgrades, for both security and stability updates.

 - No root level access – in fact, all passwords are randomly generated per-appliance, and even our internal teams don’t have knowledge of them in advance.